 Who says a summer vacation requires destinations miles away?
 Staying local can be just as exciting.

-Spring offers a prime time to view extraordinary works by famous artists.
+Summer offers a prime time to view extraordinary works by famous artists.
 You don’t have to go to The Louvre or The Met to see beautiful art — the collections in North Texas can suit your need for visually intriguing entertainment.

-Paintings at the Museum of Geometric and MADI Art in Dallas can add a little culture to your spring.
+Paintings at the Museum of Geometric and MADI Art in Dallas can add a little culture to your summer.
 Ride Bus Route 039 from the Elm at Field stop to the Bowen at Carlisle stop, and the museum lies a short walk away.

 If doing rather than viewing is more your style, you can enjoy a painting class with a glass of wine at Sip-n-Doodle in Plano.
 Hop on Bus Route 452 from Parker Road Station and ride to the Parker at Premier stop.
 Sip-n-Doodle lies a minute walk away.

 Other options for an art-day-out include a trip to the Irving Arts Center, a 3-minute walk from the Bus Route 401 MacArthur at Finley stop, or the Nasher Sculpture Center, just a 7-minute walk from St. Paul Station.